 The Friendly Toast

 If you prefer American diner food to European fare, right next door is another wonderful establishment called The Friendly Toast.
-It is part of a very popular local franchise with 5 locations: 3 in Massachusetts, 1 in New Hampshire, and 1 in Vermont.
+It is part of a very popular local franchise with several New England locations.

-The space is pretty large and covered in colorful, eclectic décor featuring a number of retro signs, board games, quirky artwork and a giant seahorse.
-They have an extensive breakfast, lunch and dinner menu including vegetarian and vegan options, with all items available at any time of day.
+The space is pretty large and covered in colorful, eclectic décor featuring a number of retro signs, board games, quirky artwork, and a giant seahorse.
+They have an extensive breakfast, lunch, and dinner menu including vegetarian and vegan options, with all items available at any time of day.
 When I go, I tend to go for their basic breakfast with two of their perfectly poached eggs!
+It’s the perfect Portsmouth breakfast!

-When visiting, you enter through the Visitor Center where you are shown a short intro video before being led out by a tour guide into the historic neighborhood.
+When visiting this Portsmouth attraction, you enter through the Visitor Center where you are shown a short intro video before being led out by a tour guide into the historic neighborhood.
 You are then given the option of remaining with the group or going exploring on your own.

-Even if you choose to split off, there are signs posted throughout which detail much of the history.
+Even if you choose to split off, there are signs posted throughout that detail much of the history.
 Also, I encourage you to talk to the staff posted in different locations who are often dressed in historic garb.
-They are very knowledgeable about the history, and can give you a really good snapshot of daily life during the period they’re portraying.
+They are very knowledgeable about the history and can give you a really good snapshot of daily life during the period they’re portraying.

 There are 39 historic buildings to explore.
 One of the most impressive is the Goodwin Mansion, which, as the name implies, was home to one of the wealthier families in Strawbery Banke.
 The grounds of that home also feature a greenhouse and one of the Banke’s several historic gardens.